 Students are required to complete ED 5464 (Student Teaching in Secondary Education).
 This experience is completed in a grade 7-9 placement and another in a grade 10-12 placement during one full academic semester, after completing course requirements.
-Student teaching must take place within three years of graduation from Mount Saint Mary College.
+Completion of edTPA, an electronic portfolio assessment, during student teaching is a program requirement.